 - Search for award seat availability.
 If you want to fly on Singapore Airlines, especially in First Class Suites, search on the KrisFlyer website.
 For all other partners, use United’s search engine.

 - Write down the dates, flight number and cabin class for any award seat availability that fits your itinerary.

-- Step 3: Call KrisFlyer or fill in this Partner Reservation Request Form [PDF], as a RTW ticket cannot be booked online.
+- Call KrisFlyer (recommended) or fill in this Partner Reservation Request Form [PDF], as an RTW ticket cannot be booked online.
 Staff will check your routing to ensure it fits within the published rules.

 We have further details in our guide on how to search for award space most efficiently.

-Like other award redemptions, seats are subject to availability and there is a chance you would not be able to fly on the date you desire, so you need to be flexible.
-Because you are flying RTW, you do not need to search for all the flights at the same time.
+Like other award redemptions, seats are subject to Saver-level availability.
+There’s a chance you won’t be able to fly on the date you desire, so you need to be flexible.
+Because you are flying RTW, you don’t need to search for all the flights at the same time.

 It is best to search one flight at a time as if it were a one-way journey, e.g. Sydney to Singapore, Singapore to Tokyo, Tokyo to Toronto.

-Note that in order to redeem the award for the purpose of the RTW, the availability must be classified as a Saver Award, because seat availability under Advantage Award categories cannot be booked under RTW.
+Note that in order to redeem the award for the purpose of the RTW redemption, the availability must be classified as a Saver Award.
+Seat availability under Advantage Award categories cannot be booked under the RTW.

 - Origin and destination airports: e.g. Sydney to Singapore